-Most majors require that you complete certain preparatory courses in your first two years of college.
+Most majors require that you complete certain preparatory courses prior to transfer.
 This can normally be accomplished at Crafton Hills College.
 Consult the catalog for the college of your choice to determine regulations governing the completion of lower division major requirements and related restrictions.
-Refer to ASSIST (www.assist.org) for information about lower division major requirements, and consult with a counselor regarding transfer plans!
+Refer to ASSIST (www.assist. org) for information about lower division major requirements, and consult with a counselor regarding transfer plans!